-Here we present how to set the central line and set the control limits for X-charts and for R-charts.
+Here we present how to set the central line and the control limits for X-charts and R-charts.

 Control limits may be set according to the performance of the analytical method used irrespectively of the requirement on analytical quality - statistical control limits.
 This is the most common method to set the limits.
 An alternative is to start with the analytical requirements or intended use of the results.
-From the requirement within-laboratory reproducibility is estimated and then the control limits are set - target control limits.
-In many cases it can be difficult to obtain specific requirements and then we recommend the use of statistical control limits.
+From the requirement a target within-laboratory reproducibility is estimated and if higher than the actual s{Rw} for the method in routine use, target control limits can be set.
+Guidance on setting target s{Rw} is given in reference [7, 19].